 In March 2007, Stillwater Creek became the first Columbia Valley vineyard certified “Salmon Safe” for environmental practices that help protect habitat for Northwest fish and wildlife.

 Januik Vineyard Sources

-Mike Januik has been making wines in the Columbia Valley since the mid-1980s, affording him the opportunity to work with a dedicated group of top growers.
+Mike Januik has been making wines in Washington’s Columbia Valley since the mid-1980s, affording him the opportunity to work with a dedicated group of top growers.
 When Mike established his own winery in 1999, he developed a short list of vineyards he considered to be among the best in the state.
-Such well-known, mature sites as Champoux, Seven Hills, Klipsun, Ciel du Cheval and Red Mountain, to name just a few, are the single greatest point of difference in Januik wines.
+Such well-known, mature sites as Champoux, Weinbau, Cold Creek and Ciel du Cheval, to name just a few, are the greatest point of difference in Januik wines.